illustration of brand positioning

 Less Info

-Brand positioning is so much more than how your logo or product design stands out from competitor brands.
-How your brand is positioned in the market will tell your customers and ideal buyers how well you can meet their needs and will determine how they view you.
+Brand positioning is much more than how your logo or product design stands out from competitor brands.
+How your brand is positioned in the market will tell your customers and ideal buyers how well you can meet their needs and determine how they view you.
 It also determines who your competitors are in your category.
-If done right, it will serve as a guide to how much people or businesses will pay for your products or services.
+It will guide how much people or businesses will pay for your products or services.

 But what is brand positioning exactly?